 - Lead consulting statistician, Gastrointestinal Cancer Program, Mayo Clinic Cancer Center, 2016-present

-- Lead statistician, Gastrointestinal Committee, Biostatistics unit of the Statistics and Data Management Program, Alliance for Clinical Trials in Oncology, 2016-present
+- Lead statistician, Gastrointestinal Committee, Statistics and Data Center, Alliance for Clinical Trials in Oncology, 2016-present

-- Associate Director for Statistics, Alliance Statistics and Data Center, Alliance for Clinical Trials in Oncology, 2015-present
+- Associate Director for Statistics, Statistics and Data Center, Alliance for Clinical Trials in Oncology, 2015-present